 When to Go?
 Scotland is a fickle weather sort of country, with sudden changes in very short periods of time, so you take your chances at any time of the April to October cruising season.
 June tends to sell out first.

-Cabins: ELIZABETH G has six double cabins for 10 guests, while up to 12 for a private charter.
+Cabins: ELIZABETH G has six double cabins for 10 passengers, while up to 12 for a private charter.
 Three toilets and two shower rooms are shared, while every cabin has a sink.
-PROUD SEAHORSE has 4 doubles or twin ensuite cabins and one cabin suite (separate bedroom and lounge) for a maximum of 10 passengers.
+N.B.
+During the winter 2018/2019, a refit will see 8 passengers in four twins or doubles, all with private facilities; 10 accommodated on charters, PROUD SEAHORSE has 4 doubles or twin ensuite cabins and one cabin suite (separate bedroom and lounge) for a maximum of 10 passengers.
 The fittings and finishes show great attention to detail.
 Single passengers may ask to share a double cabin on a per person basis, or if the ship is not full, have the cabin to themselves.
 Otherwise singles pay the full cabin rate.

 Public Rooms: The lounge is adjacent to the dining section, while the wheelhouse and outer decks are additional public spaces with lounge seating.